ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### Overview

+The information in this section is about passwords for:

+- development systems
-The information in this section is about passwords for development systems, or systems that provide services for material [classified][gcs] no higher than `OFFICIAL-SENSITIVE`.
+- systems that provide services for material [classified][gcs] no higher than `OFFICIAL-SENSITIVE`.

 Begin by reading the information in the [Basic passwords](#basic-passwords) section, then continue here.

 ### Things to do (users)

-Choose a password that has:
+Choose a password that is:

-- A minimum of XX(32?) characters.
+- at least XX(32?) characters
-- A mix of upper case and lower case characters.
+- a mix of upper case and lower case characters
-- A mix of alphabetic, numeric and special characters.
+- a mix of alphabetic, numeric and special characters
-- No two consecutive repeating characters.
+- no two consecutive repeating characters
-- Not already been used for any other account on any other system.
+- not already used for any other account on any other system

 ### Things to do (systems)

-- Information on handling and protecting passwords for this level are provided in the [IT Security SyOPs - System Administrators][sa] guide.
+- information on handling and protecting passwords for this level are provided in the [IT Security SyOPs - System Administrators][sa] guide
-- Check that the system, service, or information protected by a password is [classified][gcs] no higher than `OFFICIAL-SENSITIVE`, and contains no material such as contracts, or personal data or information.
+- check that the system, service, or information protected by a password is [classified][gcs] no higher than `OFFICIAL-SENSITIVE`, and contains no material such as contracts, or personal data or information
-  - If it does contain such material, additional access control might be required, or a change to the [Strong password](#strong-password) category.
+  - if it does contain such material, you might need extra access control, or change to the [Strong password](#strong-password) category
-- Check what other systems can access the system or service.
-Ensure that access is controlled to a level sufficient to the most sensitive material available at either end of the connection.
+- check what other systems can access the system or service.
+Ensure that the level of access control is suitable for the most sensitive material available at either end of the connection
-- Suppliers and vendors must ensure that systems supports the password requirements, and the issue, change, reset, and revoke processes described in this document.
-Sufficient information and procedures must be supplied to satisfy the requirements in this document, as well as all the policy statements in the [IT Security - Technical Controls Policy][tcp].
+- suppliers and vendors must ensure that systems supports the password requirements, and the issue, change, reset, and revoke processes described in this document.
+Supply enough information and procedures to meet the requirements in this document, as well as all the policy statements in the [IT Security - Technical Controls Policy][tcp]

 <a id="strong-passwords"></a>